-To restore or recover databases with SAPDBA, follow these steps:
+To restore or recover databases with SAPDBA

 1. Log onto SAPDBA.

-- The SAPDBA main screen appears.
+The SAPDBA main screen appears.

 2. Ensure that Expert mode is ON.

 Note: Before restoring data through SAPDBA, you must be in Expert mode.
 See your SAP manual for instructions.

 3. From the main screen, enter k-Restore/recovery.

-The Restore / Recovery screen appears as shown in the following example:
+The Restore / Recovery screen appears.